 Section 1: Waves

-While some types of waves may be more familiar than others, we are surrounded by a world of waves: water waves, sound waves, light waves, and electromagnetic waves.
-Waves are a repeating movement of disturbance that transfers energy through matter and space.
-All waves carry energy without transporting matter from place to place.
-Molecules pass energy along to neighbor molecules, which then give energy to their neighbor.
-All waves are produced by vibrations.
-Waves will travel as long as there is energy to carry them.
-A medium is a matter through which a wave travels.
-A medium can be a solid, a liquid, a gas, or a combination.
-For example, a wave in an ocean travels through water, and a sound wave travels through the air.
-However, not all waves need a medium to travel.
-Light and radio waves can travel through space.
+While some types of waves may be more familiar than others, we are surrounded by a world of waves, including water waves, sound waves, light waves, and electromagnetic waves.
+A wave is a repeating disturbance that transfers energy through matter or space.
+Although waves carry energy from one place to another, they do not transport matter from place to place.
+Instead, molecules pass energy to neighboring molecules, which then pass it to the next.
+All waves are produced by vibrations and continue traveling as long as energy is available to carry them.
+Many waves need a medium, or matter, through which a wave travels.
+A medium can be a solid, liquid, gas, or a combination of these.
+For example, ocean waves travel through water, and sound waves travel through air.
+However, not all waves need a medium.
+Light waves and radio waves can travel through empty space.

+Waves can be grouped into different categories based on how they travel.
 Mechanical waves are waves that can only travel through a medium.
-There are two types of mechanical waves: transverse and compressional waves.
+Two common types of mechanical waves are transverse waves and compressional waves.
 A compressional wave is also called a longitudinal wave.
-Transverse waves occur when the matter moves back and forth at a right angle to the direction the wave travels.
-The motion is perpendicular.
-In a compressional wave, the matter in the medium moves in the same direction that the wave travels.
+In a transverse wave, the matter in the medium moves back and forth at a right angle to the direction the wave travels.
+This motion is called perpendicular.
+In a compressional wave, the matter in the medium moves back and forth in the same direction that the wave travels.

 Review: